ONSdigital/ras-secure-message/investigations/secure_message_performance_review.md

 **£490 per month / £5,880 per year**

-# Current performance
+## Current performance

 Assuming the practice of closing conversations on the business side continues, allowing them to be automatically deleted after the retention period, I do not see any significant performance concerns with Secure Message at its current load.

 This is particularly true given the substantial reduction in database CPU usage and the relatively small number of GKE pods currently required to run the application.

-I also do not see low level survey growth being a significant concern at this stage, although this will depend heavily on survey sample sizes.
-But naturally any substantial increase in volume should therefore be tested and monitored before being introduced.
+I also do not see low level survey growth being a concern at this stage, although this will depend heavily on survey sample sizes.
+But naturally any increase in volume should be tested and monitored before being introduced.

 Due to the underlying data model, Secure Message queries will remain slower than would be ideal.
 However, at current volumes and with the optimisations now in place, this is not something I would consider a significant concern.